 You can find further information on the listed further training courses in the GDCh brochure on career entry in chemistry

-Chemical technician: in (state-certified: r technician: in; specialization in chemical engineering)
+Chemical engineer (state-certified technician; specialization in chemical engineering)

-This advanced training is offered at technical schools and lasts two years or four years in the case of part-time training.
-In addition to chemical engineering, there are also other specializations, such as production engineering.
-The prerequisite for this training is usually a completed training as a laboratory technician: in, chemical technician: in or CTA.
+This vocational training is offered at technical colleges and lasts two years, or four years for part-time training.
+In addition to chemical engineering, other specializations are also available, such as production engineering.
+Prerequisite for these advanced training programs is usually a completed apprenticeship as a laboratory technician, chemical technician, or CTA.
 The training concludes with a state examination.

 www.vdc-cta.de/chemietechniker.html